Email Marketing for Small Business: The No-BS Guide to Picking the Right Platform

 Pricing: Free plan available (300 emails/day).
 Paid plans start at $9/month for 5,000 emails, or $8.08/month if you pay annually.
 Business plan with advanced features starts at $18/month.

-- Removing Brevo branding costs an extra $12/month on lower plans
+- Removing their branding is a separate $12/month add-on, which stings on the lower plans

-For a deeper look at what you'll actually pay, check out our Brevo pricing breakdown and full Brevo review.
+For a closer look at what you'll actually pay, see our Brevo pricing breakdown and full Brevo review.

 MailerLite - Best Free Plan for Beginners